 "Just in case you were wondering Antares is a red super giant star, & a parakeet is a large type of budgie, maybe Honda intended the red one for the touring & the yellow one for flying to the cafe"

 There was also a F1 in 1976 model which was not marketed in the UK or Europe, these were finished in Light ruby red or Parakeet yellow & had black side panels.

 Not long after the 400/4 hit the road, it was regularly appearing on the race track.
+Kazuo Yoshima heavily modified the CB400F.
+On the track he regularly finished ahead of CB750s & Kawasaki Z1s.
 There were many aftermarket parts available such as the Yoshimura big bore kit & modified camshafts.
-Other companies offered performance exahusts, electronic ignition, uprated shocks & brakes, as well as cafe style seats & drop bars.
+Other companies offered performance exhausts, electronic ignition, uprated shocks & brakes, as well as cafe style seats & drop bars.

 The 400 four is equipped with a side stand and a center stand which is handy for maintenance.
 It also has an electric start & a kick start, you have to flip up the right foot rest to use the kick start.
 This is handy if the battery is low, as the starter robs the voltage to the ignition coils.
 It's a easy to start this way, as easy kicking up any 125, it bursts into life without any effort, no messing about tickling carbs, cranking over 3.5 times, finding compression, praying etc.